Optimal subgraph structures in scale-free configuration models: Main results

-Most motifs and graphlets in Figures~\ref{fig:graphlet4},~\ref{fig:motif4} and~\ref{fig:motif5} satisfy the constraint in Theorem~\ref{thm:graphlets} that the solution to the optimization problem~\eqref{eq:maxeqsub} or~\eqref{eq:maxeqind} should be unique.
-However, the gray vertices in Figure~\ref{fig:graphlet4} and~\ref{fig:motif4} do not have unique optimizers.
-Still these motifs and graphlets have ranges of degrees that give the major contribution to the number of such graphlets or motifs.
+Most induced subgraphs in Figures~\ref{fig:graphlet4} and~\ref{fig:motif5} satisfy the constraint in Theorem~\ref{thm:motifs} that the solution to the optimization problem~\eqref{eq:maxeqsub} or~\eqref{eq:maxeqind} is unique.
+However, the gray vertices in Figure~\ref{fig:graphlet4} do not have unique optimizers, so that our theorems do not apply.
+Still, a similar analysis as in Section~\ref{sec:opt} shows that there exist ranges of degrees that give the major contribution to the rescaled number of such (induced) subgraphs.
 The only difference is that these ranges are wider than for the vertices with unique maximizers.
-For example, for the square motif in Figure~\ref{fig:squaresub} the major contribution is from vertices where the degrees of vertices at each side of an edge $\{i,j\}$ in the square satisfy $D_iD_j=\Theta(n)$.
-Note that having all degrees proportional to $\sqrt{n}$ therefore is one of the main contributors to the square motif.
-However, contributions where the left bottom vertex and the right top vertex have degrees proportional to $n^{\alpha}$ and the other two vertices have degrees $n^{1-\alpha}$ give an equal contribution for other values of $\alpha$.
-Using that $D_iD_j$ follows a power-law distribution with exponent $\tau$ with an extra factor $\log(n)$~\cite{hofstad2014} then gives the extra factor $\log(n)$ in Figure~\ref{fig:squareextrasub}.
+For example, for the diamond subgraph in Figure~\ref{fig:squareextra} the major contribution is from vertices where the degrees of vertices at each side of an edge $\{i,j\}$ in the square around the diamond satisfy $D_iD_j=\Theta(n)$.
+Note that having all degrees proportional to $\sqrt{n}$ therefore is one of the main contributors.
+However, contributions where the bottom left vertex and the top right vertex have degrees proportional to $n^{\alpha}$ and the other two vertices have degrees $n^{1-\alpha}$ give an equal contribution for other values of $\alpha$.
+Using that $D_iD_j$ follows a power-law distribution with exponent $\tau$ with an extra logarithmic factor~\cite[Eq.
+(2.16)]{hofstad2014} then gives the extra factor $\log(n)$ in Figure~\ref{fig:squareextra}.

-Another motif with gray vertices is the bow tie in Figure~\ref{fig:bowtie}.
-Unlike the other gray graphlets, this graphlet does satisfy the constraint of Theorem~\ref{thm:graphlets} that the optimal solution to~\eqref{eq:maxeqsub} should be unique.
-However, the optimal solution depends on $\tau$.
-For $\tau$ small, the maximum of~\eqref{eq:maxeqind} is uniquely attained at 0, so that for $\tau$ small, the major contribution comes from the situation when all vertices are of degree $\Theta(\sqrt{n})$.
-On the other hand, when $\tau>7/3$, this function is minimized when $S_1$ contains all degree 2 vertices, and the middle vertex is in $S_1$.
+The bow tie in Figure~\ref{fig:bowtie} has a unique optimal solution to~\eqref{eq:maxeqsub}, but it depends on $\tau$.
+For $\tau<7/3$, the maximum of~\eqref{eq:maxeqind} is uniquely attained at 0, so that the optimal composition is with all vertices of degree $\Theta(\sqrt{n})$.
+On the other hand, when $\tau>7/3$, $S_1$ contains the degree 2 vertices while the middle vertex is in $S_2$.
 This partition gives a contribution to~\eqref{eq:maxeqind} of